mtl/svg2mod/README.md

 * Groups may be used.
 Styles applied to groups (e.g., stroke-width) are applied to contained drawing elements.

-* Layers must be named to match the target in kicad.
+* Layers or items must be named to match the target in kicad.
 The supported layers are listed below.
   They will be ignored otherwise.
+  * These are pulled from `inkscape:label` but will pull from `id` if the label isn't set.

 * __If there is an issue parsing an inkscape object or stroke convert it to a path.__
   * __Use Inkscape's "Path->Object To Path" and "Path->Stroke To Path" menu options to convert these__